Rosalind Gefre

-Rosalind Gefre, CSJ (born Mary Margaret Gefre; November 6, 1929), also known as Sister Roz, is an American Catholic religious sister of the Sisters of St. Joseph of Carondelet.
-She is known for attempting to reduce stigma around massage therapy and for performing massages for fans at St. Paul Saints minor league baseball games.
+Rosalind Gefre (born Mary Margaret Gefre; November 6, 1929 – June 15, 2026), also known as Sister Roz, was an American Catholic religious sister of the Sisters of St. Joseph of Carondelet.
+She was known for attempting to reduce stigma around massage therapy and for performing massages for fans at St. Paul Saints minor league baseball games.

 Early life

 Mary Margaret Gefre was born in Strasburg, North Dakota, in 1929 as the eighth of twelve children.
 Her father died when she was six.
 She grew up on a farm near Strasburg, speaking only German at home, and was occasionally punished in school for accidentally slipping into German.
 Her first time using English as her primary language was when she entered the convent.
-Gefre entered the Sisters of St. Joseph of Carondelet in Saint Paul, Minnesota in 1948 at the age of 19, taking the religious name Rosalind the following year.
-As a sister, she worked as a cook and as a licensed practical nurse, gaining her licensure in the latter in 1968.
+Gefre entered the Sisters of St. Joseph of Carondelet in Saint Paul, Minnesota, in 1948 at the age of 19, taking the religious name Rosalind the following year.
+As a religious sister, she worked as a cook and as a licensed practical nurse, gaining her licensure in the latter in 1968.

 Massage therapy

 Gefre began to take care of her elderly mother in 1968.
 While taking her mother to a massage, Gefre herself received one.
 She stated that afterwards, she had her first good night of sleep in years and her digestive system had improved as well.
 She began to study massage therapy and spent more than 1,000 hours training in both Aberdeen, South Dakota, and Saint Paul.
 She then began practicing massage at a YMCA in Fargo, North Dakota.

 During a time when massage parlors were associated with prostitution, Gefre sought to change the perception around the profession and worked to change laws that would distinguish licensed operations from sex trade.
 On February 14, 1983, she opened a clinic on Grand Avenue in Saint Paul with two other women.
 Two days later, a vice squad temporarily closed the practice as unlicensed, citing a law seeking to prevent prostitution.
 While Gefre and her partners did not object to becoming licensed, they did object to being shut down under the city ordinance for preventing prostitution and challenged the closing in court.
 They received a temporary restraining order allowing them to reopen in March.
-Despite running a professional and non-sexual clinic, Gefre occasionally received calls from persons looking to "talk dirty to a nun"; on one such occasion, Gefre rebuked the man, stating "one of these days you'll die and you'll be face to face with the Lord.
+Despite running a professional and non-sexual clinic, Gefre occasionally received calls from persons looking to "talk dirty to a nun"; on one such occasion, Gefre rebuked the man, stating: "One of these days you'll die and you'll be face to face with the Lord.
 Is this call the kind of thing you want to be judged for?
 Do you feel good about what you're doing?", to which the man broke down into sobs.